, Answering FAQ'sTurboTax Employee

 Here we explain what you need to do with multiple state tax returns.

-If you don't already know, first see if your state(s) does or does not collect income taxes.
+If you don't already know, first see if your state(s) collect income taxes.
 See States That Don't Collect Income Tax.

-Generally, if the state you reside in has an income tax, you have to file a tax return with that state tax, as well as in any other taxable states where income is generated.
+Generally, if the state you reside in has an income tax, you have to file a tax return with that state, as well as in any other taxable states where income is generated.

 If you're not sure, see if a particular state requires a tax return for income from their state, see State Taxing Agency Contact Information.
 Often, there will be a minimum amount of income required before you have to file a tax return.
 Check the rules for your state(s).

-If both states have a state income tax and you earned income in both states, you'll likely need to file a tax return in both states.
+If both states have a state income tax and you earned income in both states, you'll most likely need to file a tax return in both states.
+Work on your states in this order:

 - Complete a part-year return for the old state first.